t-d-k/LibreCrypt/docs/Linux_volumes.md

-	1.* Switch back to FreeOTFE, and select "Tools | Overwrite free space..."* Click "Yes" when prompted if you wish to proceed.
+	1.* Switch back to DoxBox, and select "Tools | Overwrite free space..."* Click "Yes" when prompted if you wish to proceed.
-		FreeOTFE will then write pseudorandom data to the drive, which will then be encrypted before being written to the volume file.
+		DoxBox will then write pseudorandom data to the drive, which will then be encrypted before being written to the volume file.